-Figure 7, produced when Andrea was 5 years and 11 months of age, is a list of the names of the members of her family.
-However, it is more than a list: it has the design and 'wholeness' that characterises her earlier writings and drawings.
-In her spelling of 'Papa', she uses an alternative form of the 'a' which differs from the capital 'A' she had used up until that point.
-Her 'E' has six bars, and the 'i' in 'Mikki' and 'Niklas' is still her first and preferred small 'i' form.
+Figure 7, produced when Andrea was 5 years and 11 months, is a list of names of the members of her family.
+However, it is more than a list: it has the design and 'wholeness' which has characterised her earlier writings and drawings.
+In her spelling of 'Papa', she uses an alternative form of the 'a' to the capital 'A' which she has used to date.
+Her 'E' has 6 bars and the 'i' in Mikki and Niklas is still her first and preferred small 'i' form.
 The list includes a contoured figure with huge hands, which could represent the Papa or could simply be decorative.
-Once again, in these early writings, issues of affect and design seem to be important: her first words are the names of her family members, with whom she has a strong emotional connection; and these have been integrated into a design which suggests a real, if unconscious, concern with the aesthetic wholeness of the page.
-The small image of a human with huge hands has been carefully placed to fill up the 'papa' line and create a 'block' design for the whole image.
-As argued by Lillis (2013), writing has a strongly visual dimension, which is obscured by traditional schooled approaches to writing as almost exclusively verbal.
+Once again, in these early writings, issues of affect and design seem to be important: her first words are those of her family members with whom she has a strong emotional connection, and these have been integrated into a design which suggest a real, if unconscious, concern with the aesthetic wholeness of the paga' line and create a 'block' design for the whole image.
+As argued by Lillis (2013), writing has a strongly visual dimension which traditional schooled approaches to writing as almost exclusively verbal obscures.

-Figure 8 is a letter and envelope addressed to a friend of Andrea's mother named Loes, who had written Andrea a letter at an earlier stage.
-At this point, Andrea is 6 years and 10 months old and has been in Grade 1 for 4 months, where she has been acquiring literacy through the medium of German.
-However, because she lives in an English-dominant home and a literacy-rich environment, she has acquired some English literacy along the way.
+Figure 8 is a letter and envelope addressed to 'Loes', a friend of Andrea's mother, who had earlier written Andrea a letter.
+At this point, she is 6 years and 10 months old and has been in Grade 1 for four months where she has been acquiring literacy through the medium of German.
+However, because she lives in an English-dominant home and a literacy rich environment, she has acquired some English literacy along the way.
 As a result, her English spelling is largely phonetic.